Wishology!: Casting

 The cast of Wishology includes all the main characters of The Fairly OddParents.
 Timmy Turner and Poof are voiced by Tara Strong.
 Cosmo, Jorgen Von Strangle, and Mr. Turner are voiced by Daran Norris.
 Wanda and Mrs. Turner are voiced by Susanne Blakeslee.
 Grey DeLisle voices Timmy's babysitter, Vicky.
-Dionne Quan voices Trixie Tang.
+Dionne Quan voices Timmy's crush Trixie Tang.
 Jason Marsden and Gary Leroi Gray voice Timmy's friends, Chester McBadBat and A.J., respectively.
 Timmy's school teacher, Mr. Denzel Crocker, who has an obsession with proving that fairies are real, is voiced by Carlos Alazraqui.

 The rock band Kiss made a guest appearance in Wishology.
 Gene Simmons (left) and Paul Stanley (center) provided voice roles.

 The rock band Kiss made a guest appearance in the trilogy.
 The band plays the role of the galactic guardians of the white wand in "The Big Beginning", and makes a cameo appearance in "The Final Ending".
 However, only two of the band's four members—Gene Simmons and Paul Stanley—provided voice roles of their Kiss personas, "The Demon" and "The Starchild", respectively.
 Hartman and Fellows pitched the idea of a rock band in the storyline, where the band guards the white wand that Timmy seeks.
 The writers originally did not intend to feature Kiss in Wishology.
 Rather, they initially planned to create the rock band "Smooch", with its members with heart-shaped make-up on their faces, as an allusion to the original Kiss band.
 Nevertheless, they asked and received permission from Gene Simmons to feature Kiss, drawn as animated two-dimensional figures to blend in with the series' customary appearance.
 Wishology features a performance of the Kiss song "Rock and Roll All Nite", which is played towards the end of "The Big Beginning", during a concert party at Fairy World.

 In addition to the regular cast and Kiss, Wishology features other guest performances.
 Actor Gary Sturgis guest stars as the Lead Eliminator.
 Dee Bradley Baker guest stars as the trilogy's central villain, The Darkness.
 Actor Patrick Warburton guest stars as the M.E.R.F. agents, and Brendan Fraser guest stars as Turbo Thunder.
 Recurring voice actors Jim Ward, Kevin Michael Richardson, and Rob Paulsen reprise their roles as Dimmsdale news reporter Chet Ubetcha, space villain Dark Laser, and friend of Timmy Turner, Mark Chang, respectively.